 While no prior work analyzed the security and privacy of group chat, prior research has studied group chat usage more generally.
-Prior research has found that group chat is used to discuss a wide array of topics, including both personal and work-related topics [11, 13].
-Ling et al. [17] found that users struggled to classify their chats into appropriate topics, which could impact users' ability to self-filter what information they share during simultaneous communication.
-Other research has found that in group chat, users heavily leverage non-textual group chat features (e.g., attaching images and videos) [29].
-For tool selection, users focus on tools that provide control, enjoyment, reliability, speed, and ease of use [31], with many participants indicating that what their peers use plays an important role as well [17].
-Research has also shown that individuals from different cultures use group chat tools differently [15, 18].
+Prior research has found that group chat is used to discuss a wide array of topics, including both personal and work-related topics [17, 19].
+Ling et al. [26] found that users struggled to classify their chats into appropriate topics, which could impact users' ability to self-filter what information they share during simultaneous communications.
+Other research has found that in group chat, users heavily leverage non-textual group chat features (e.g., attaching images and videos) [42].
+For tool selection, users focus on tools that provide control, enjoyment, reliability, speed, and ease of use [44], with many respondents indicating that what their peers use plays a vital role as well [26].
+Research has also shown that individuals from different nations and cultures use group chat tools differently [22, 27].